 DDoS attacks: When a bunch of bots (known as a botnet) get together, they can flood servers with fake traffic and take down entire websites.
 Read more about DDoS attacks here.

 Spam bots: This is likely a bot you’ve encountered at some point as well.
 This type of bots either create fake accounts or take over real accounts on forums, blogs, and social media sites to flood comments sections with (usually) nonsensical, irrelevant comments featuring malicious links, unwanted ads, and even malware downloads.

 Bots make up a huge chunk of the Internet landscape, for good and ill.
 While some bots are helpful, amusing, or just plain silly, others could lead to scams, malware downloads, or hurt your website.
-Ensure your site is protected by implementing CAPTCHA for outdated servers and browsers, monitoring traffic sources, and taking note of suspicious spikes on traffic or login attempts.
+Protect your website by implementing CAPTCHA for outdated servers and browsers, monitoring traffic sources, and taking note of suspicious spikes in traffic or login attempts.
 Check out this article for more information.

 Cora is a digital copywriter for SSLs.com.
 Having eight years of experience in online content creation, she is a versatile writer with an interest in a wide variety of topics, ranging from technology to marketing.